smartics/smartics-jboss-modules-maven-plugin/README.md

 smartics JBoss Modules Maven Plugin
 ===================================

-Generates an archive of modules to be copied to an JBoss 7 installation.
+Generates an archive of modules based on information in a POM to be copied to an JBoss 7 installation.

 ## Overview